maheshwar-mr/terraform-vm-instance/README.md

 # Provision a GCP VM Instance using Terraform

-This repo contains terraform configuration written in HCL to launch a preemptible Ubuntu instance
+This repo contains terraform configuration written in HCL to provision a preemptible Ubuntu instance

+A startup script is included which installs docker in the VM instance

 ## GCP Service Account